Skip to content

 Disadvantages:

-• Requires prolonged drying and ripening
+• Requires prolonged drying and curing

-Hot Process Method
+Hot Process Method:

 Advantages: